-Participating Branches of the College hold an annual Trainee Presentation Evening, with the most outstanding presentation awarded a claimable prize of up to AU$1,200 to present at the College’s Annual Scientific Meeting in the ‘Branch of Origin’ session, as part of the Trainee Learning Day.
+Participating branches of the College hold an annual Trainee Presentation Evening, with the most outstanding presentation awarded a prize of up to AU$1,200 to present at the College’s Annual Scientific Meeting at the ‘Branch of Origin’ session, as part of the Trainee Learning Day.

-At the Branch of Origin session, trainees from each state battle it out for a claimable prize of up to AU$5,000 to assist with attendance at the Radiological Society of North America (RSNA) meeting the following year.
-The presentations will be judged on a number of criteria including but not limited to: clearly stated and valid purpose research; appropriate and valid method description; scientific impact; clear and concise presentation; and the overall visual style of the presentation.
+At the Branch of Origin session, trainees from each state battle it out for a prize of up to AU$5,000 to assist with attendance at the Radiological Society of North America (RSNA) meeting the following year.
+The presentations will be judged on a number of criteria including but not limited to:

 The event is open to all clinical radiology trainees in Years 1-5; however, trainees in Year 1-3 are encouraged to consider this an essential part of their learning process for Project 1.